Advanced Applications of Generative AI in Actuarial Science: Case Studies Beyond ChatGPT: Background and Context

 \subsection{The Role of Generative AI in Transforming Actuarial Work}

-GenAI is a powerful technology with promising potential to transform business processes, including those within actuarial work~\cite{carlin2024primer, balona2023actuarygpt}.
-The actuarial ecosystem, characterized by vast data volumes and complex calculations, is well-positioned to benefit from GenAI.
-It can support actuaries in calculating risks, extracting insights from unstructured data, and conducting granular risk assessments.
-For example, in insurance underwriting, multimodal LLMs can rapidly synthesize textual data alongside tabular policyholder data and medical reports.
+GenAI is a promising technology with the potential to transform business processes, including those within actuarial work~\cite{carlin2024primer, balona2023actuarygpt}.
+The actuarial ecosystem, characterised by vast data volumes and complex calculations, is well-positioned to benefit from GenAI.
+It can assist actuaries by streamlining workflows related to risk assessment, extracting insights from unstructured data, and supporting granular risk analyses.
+For example, in insurance underwriting, multimodal LLMs can rapidly synthesise textual data alongside tabular policyholder data and medical reports.
 On the other hand, LLMs can also be used to create more accurate predictions.
-Richman, Scognamiglio, and Wüthrich \cite{richman2024credibility} showed that a credibility transformer had increased predictive accuracy over traditional deep learning models.
-Moreover, Xu et al.~\cite{xu2023bert} proposed a framework for modeling claim frequency and loss severity that uses BERT to extract descriptive textual information from claim records, with predictions generated via artificial neural networks.
-As Richman \cite{richman2024ai} points out, AI can not only enhance model performance and predictive power but also has the possibility to automate actuarial workflows \cite{yetistiren2023evaluating}.

-Considering the recent advancements in GenAI, we present and analyze its potential in the following sections through four actuarial case studies, illustrating practical applications and demonstrating how this technology can be used in real-world actuarial work.
+For example, the Credibility Transformer~\cite{richman2024credibility}, which extends the transformer architecture with a credibility mechanism, can achieve higher predictive accuracy than traditional deep learning models.
+Moreover, a framework has been proposed for modelling claim frequency and loss severity that uses Bidirectional Encoder Representations from Transformers (BERT) to extract descriptive textual information from claim records, with predictions generated via NNs~\cite{xu2023bert}.
+Beyond improved predictions, AI also has the potential to automate operational workflows~\cite{richman2024ai, yetistiren2023evaluating}.
+This opportunity is further acknowledged by \cite{eling2022impact}, whose research highlights GenAI's potential for process automation and customer personalisation, while also cautioning that its introduction changes the risk landscape for the insurance industry.
+Risks arise, ranging from deepfakes \cite{mitra2024}, harmful content generation, and copyright concerns \cite{franceschelli2022copyright} to broader risks for businesses and insurers \cite{Geneva2025}.
+Some of these risks are novel, while others amplify existing ones.
+Within actuarial science, GenAI can be exploited to generate convincing narratives, fabricated documents, and synthetic images, enabling novel forms of insurance fraud \cite{swissre2025sonar}.
+On the business side, GenAI can cause tangible harm when applied incorrectly, particularly in safety-critical contexts \cite{oviedotrespalacios2023risks}.
+In actuarial practice, where the quality and correctness of outputs carry significant professional, reputational, and regulatory weight, LLM-generated content must always be subject to expert review and validation, supported by risk assessments, ethical guidelines, and careful governance.
+Responsible adoption of GenAI therefore requires developing awareness of its adversarial potential and embedding robust validation frameworks into everyday workflows.
+The following sections present and analyse the potential of GenAI through four actuarial case studies, illustrating practical applications and demonstrating how this technology can be applied in real-world actuarial work.